Table of Contents

 5. You are pregnant.
 Vitamin B is critical, especially during the first few weeks of conception.
 Therefore, prenatal multivitamins containing Vitamin B and other essential nutrients are highly recommended during pregnancies.

 6. You are a senior citizen.
-As you get older, you may experience difficulty in chewing, unpleasant taste bud changes probably caused by medications, and decreased appetite.
+As you age, you may experience difficulty chewing, unpleasant taste bud changes probably caused by medications, and decreased appetite.
 These factors may lead to vitamin deficiency.

 7. You suffer from malabsorption.
 These conditions interfere with food digestion processes and reduce the absorption of essential nutrients.
 Malabsorption may be triggered by ulcerative colitis, surgeries, or illnesses that cause diarrhea and excessive vomiting.

 8. You are taking certain medications, especially those prescribed for low blood pressure, acid reflux, and Parkinson’s disease.
-Most of the times, such medications deplete the body’s store of essential vitamins and minerals (5).
+Such medications often deplete the body’s store of essential vitamins and minerals (5).

 Facts About Multivitamins Supplement